 UW-La Crosse's 910 Add-On Health License Program allows future school health educators to learn and explore best practices in the field of school health education.
-Approved for licensure in the State of Wisconsin*, the 15 credit program embraces the new InTASC standards and will allow participants to better understand the EdTPA assessment process.
+Approved for licensure in the State of Wisconsin (This program is approved for licensure in the State of Wisconsin only.
+If you are seeking certification within another state, you must contact your state's certification office to ensure courses/credits will be accepted.), the 15 credit program embraces the new InTASC standards and will allow participants to better understand the EdTPA assessment process.
 Up-to-date health information and skill development will be emphasized throughout the program.
 Interested participants must hold a current, Wisconsin DPI teaching license.

 There are no face-to-face meetings for the following spring courses.
 Students are expected to access the online course materials and participate in class discussions on regular basis.

 This course will identify health issues affecting young people throughout various stages of their development.
 Students will explore societal institutions supporting the healthy growth and development of youth and consider strategies to enable the development of their mental, emotional, physical, social, spiritual, and environmental health.
 This course will also provide students without an undergraduate major in health education with the necessary background in multiple health content areas.

 Summer courses are currently under revision to reflect recent changes in the field of School Health Education.
 Check back soon for course number, name and full description.